Leafwing-Studios/asm-docs/docs/signals/README.md

 8. The unit deposits the chunk of the structure they were holding.
 9. The zoning signal weakens.
 If the structure is fully built, the zoning signal stops emitting.
 10. Other units who were chasing the pull signal continue following the signal:
-11. If other emitters exist nearby, they will deposit their object near there instead.
+    1. If other emitters exist nearby, they will deposit their object near there instead.
-12. If the apex is reached with no available action, their intent changes to the corresponding pull if one exists, otherwise, dump.
+    2. If the apex is reached with no available action, their intent changes to dump.

 ### Repairing a structure